 Every Ph.D. student must complete a minimum of 33 graduate hours of coursework credit in philosophy, of which at least 24 hours must be at the 500-level, and no more than 9 may be independent-study credit (498/551/651).
 Graduate credit hours in philosophy are hours in graduate courses offered by or cross-listed with the philosophy department, or courses approved by GAC as carrying graduate Philosophy credit.
 Dissertation (699) hours do not count as coursework credit, and hence they cannot be used toward fulfilling these requirements.

 Every Ph.D. student must take courses that fulfill the following DRD requirements (see key to left):

 The DP Exam will be an oral exam of roughly 2 hours based on a written dissertation prospectus.
 The examining committee shall consist of the three departmental members of the student's dissertation committee.
-The expectation is that the student will have been consulting with the Chair of the dissertation committee throughout the writing process and that a complete draft of the prospectus will be submitted to the Chair no later than two months in advance of the scheduled defense.
+The expectation is that the student will have been consulting with the Chair of the dissertation committee throughout the writing process and that a complete draft of the prospectus will be submitted to the Chair no later than three weeks in advance of the scheduled defense.

 The dissertation prospectus must contain the following elements:

 - a definition or clear characterization of the problem or issue that will be the focus of the dissertation, a coherent explanation of the approach to the problem or the historical-interpretive thesis that the student will pursue in the dissertation, as well as an overview of the anticipated argument

 - a review of the literature relevant to the problem or issue in question

 - a 2-3 page outline of the dissertation broken down into chapters